Today, I want to share with you what we mean in terms of goal setting in NLP. This is a 2 part article, with this being part 1.

 Let me give you an example:

-It is 1st December 2013 and I have made R500, 000 during 2013.
-I am sitting on the coach with my wife and we are looking at the bank statement that shows the money that has been banked.
+It is 1st December 2013 and I have made $1,000,000 during 2013.
+I am sitting on the couch with my wife and we are looking at the bank statements that shows the income for the last 12 months.
+I can feel the cool sea breeze coming through the open sliding door.
+Cooling us down from the intense heat.
+I can hear the kids playing with the dogs in the back ground.

 The goal is specific as it says how much I have made.
 It is also simple.